sjstretton/screwed/00-Introduction.md

 ## Taxation Thought

 One key challenge to taxation is working out a means of taxation that can tax wealth and flows of income across international boundaries.
-Generally, the purported issue is as follows: One cannot tax big companies or rich individuals because they will simply move their money abroad.
+Generally, the issue is as follows: One cannot tax big companies or rich individuals because they will simply move their money abroad.
 Furthermore, we might even wish to reduce our taxes on companies in order to encourage them to locate in our country.
 This is problematic because it tends to lead to companies paying less and less tax.

 Such a challenge also applies to the taxation of fossil fuels.
 If we tax emissions that are produced in the UK, this might encourage UK-based producers to relocate outside the UK.
 If instead, consumption of carbon-intensive goods is taxed, imports of goods produced abroad would be in scope, but exports would not.
 This would be helpful for a number of reasons.
 Firstly, it would give a true picture of the emissions that a country is responsible for due to its consumption behaviour.
 Secondly, it creates a true incentive for exporting countries to decarbonise their economy.
 Thirdly, it encourages production processes to be improved, rather than simply relocated abroad.